jetbridge/sls-flask/README.md

 ### Deploy:
 ```
-make deploy-qa   # deploy to AWS and run migrations
+make deploy-dev   # deploy to AWS and run migrations
 make deploy-prd  # deploy to AWS and run migrations
 ```